 (Conjecture) 10 e1

 Are animals happy?
 A shrew spends every hour fighting starvation.
 The shrew’s life seems miserable though I do not know how the shrew feels about the situation.
 Boiling water burns me, but an animal that naturally lives in boiling water would find hot water comfortable.
 Perhaps the shrew enjoys being a shrew.
 I assume that only a defective animal would find its natural environment painful.
-There may be times of pain, but overall, life is better being natural.
+There may be times of pain, but overall, life is better when being natural.
 So, what is natural for humans?

 “But no one chooses happiness for the sake of honor, pleasure, etc., nor as a means to anything whatever other than itself.
 The same conclusion also appears to follow from a consideration of the self-sufficiency of happiness—for it is felt that the final good must be a thing sufficient in itself.
 The term self-sufficient, however, we employ with reference not to oneself alone, living a life of isolation, but also to one’s parents and children and wife, and one’s friends and fellow citizens in general, since man is by nature a social being.”
 (Ethic 1097b)